emmanuelgjr/llmtop10_datavalidation/README.md

 To begin using the validation and QC scripts, please ensure you have the following prerequisites installed:

 - Python 3.8 or higher
-- Necessary Python libraries as listed in `requirements.txt`
+- Necessary Python libraries as listed in `each md file`

 Follow the setup instructions in `SETUP.md` to configure your environment and adapt the scripts to your dataset.
-For detailed documentation on each script and how to customize it, refer to the `docs` folder.
+For detailed documentation on each script and how to customize it, refer to the `md` files.

 ## Contribution
 Your contributions are welcome!
 If you have suggestions for improving the validation and QC methodology, please open an issue or submit a pull request with your proposed changes.
 For more information on contributing, please see `CONTRIBUTING.md`.